FlipsideCrypto/arbitrum-models/models/doc_descriptions/fsc_evm/evm_deprecations.md

 This column is being deprecated for standardization purposes.
 Please remove from your queries by February 28, 2025.

 {% enddocs %}

+{% docs evm_column_deprecation_notice_token_price %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 28, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_has_decimal %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 28, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_has_price %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_tokenid %}

+This column is being deprecated for standardization purposes.
+Please update your queries to use the `token_id` column instead by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_erc1155_value %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_nft_address %}

+This column is being deprecated for standardization purposes.
+Please update your queries to use the `contract_address` column instead by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_project_name %}

+This column is being deprecated for standardization purposes.
+Please update your queries to use the `name` column instead by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_event_type %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_nft_from_address %}

+This column is being deprecated for standardization purposes.
+Please update your queries to use the `from_address` column instead by February 28, 2025.

+{% enddocs %}

+{%docs evm_column_deprecation_notice_nft_to_address %}

+This column is being deprecated for standardization purposes.
+Please update your queries to use the `to_address` column instead by February 28, 2025.

+{% enddocs %}